 - Sell ad space on volunteer/staff T-shirts.

 Turn free perks into higher-priced VIP registration.
-This was huge success with a nonprofit convention I ran.
-The president was a bit skeptical, but skepticism went away fast when they were sold out.
+This was a huge success with a nonprofit convention I ran.
+The president was a bit skeptical, but the skepticism went away fast when they were sold out.
 What free perks you can monetize on?

 - VIP-only check-in at the event.
 Merge it with speakers and press.
 It’ll pay off.